beo1259/Sort-It/README.md

 ![Demo](./assets/demo.png)

+**If a file that is to be moved has a duplicate in its target folder, the date and time will be appended to the duplicate so that nothing is overwritten.
+This doesn't work with duplicate folder names, where the original folder has files inside of it.
+In this case, the folder simply won't be moved.
+You DON'T have to worry about anything being overwritten!**

 # Installation (Windows)

 1. Clone this repository somewhere that you will **not be sorting** (I recommend putting it somewhere in your root directory).